|Grace Hanback was born May 1870 to Lewis and Hester Ann (Cooper) Hanback in Topeka, Shawnee, Kansas a |

 Robert I. Crawford on October 03, 1894, hosted by Edward and Sadie Engel at 224 South 1st Street.

-Grace Hanback was married to Henry (Bert) Buel Ober, the son of Ezra William and Asenath Matilda (Jeffries)
+Grace married Henry (Bert) Buel Ober, the son of Ezra William and Asenath Matilda (Jeffries) Ober on

-Ober on February 06, 1895 at the Episcopal Church in Kansas City, Kansas.
-Bert and Grace moved to Lawrence,
+February 06, 1895 at the Episcopal Church in Kansas City, Kansas.
+Bert and Grace moved to Lawrence, Kansas in

-Kansas in 1896 where he purchased a clothing store owned by Abe Levy.
-He became a very accomplished
+1896 where he purchased a clothing store owned by Abe Levy.
+He became a very accomplished businessman

-businessman while owning the Ober’s Clothiers and Furnishers store.
-Ober’s became one of the best known
+while owning the Ober’s Clothiers and Furnishers store.
+Ober’s became one of the best known clothing stores

-clothing stores in the United States due to the fact that the students from the University of Kansas, who have
+in the United States due to the fact that the students from the University of Kansas, who have traded there,

-traded there, speak of it in their travels and also to the fact that he was associated with the National Retail
+speak of it in their travels and also to the fact that he was associated with the National Retail Clothiers

-Clothiers Association and served as president and vice president of the organization.
-Ober was also well-known
+Association and served as president and vice president of the organization.
+Ober was also well-known for his

-for his association and leadership with the growth of the Lawrence Chamber of Commerce and was a charter
+association and leadership with the growth of the Lawrence Chamber of Commerce and was a charter member

 the place they resided until 1929, due to Grace’s health.